custyblak/Active-Directory-Detection-and-Security/README.md

 <h1> Active Directory Detection & Security </h1>

 <h2>Description</h2>
-The aim of this project is to showcase how a newly deployed Active Directory is vulnerable to certain attacks and how to properly detect and mitigate those attacks.</b>
+The aim of this project is to showcase how a newly deployed Active Directory can be configured using secure group policies and managing user accounts with a focus on least privilege principles.
+Also, detecting suspicious activity within the environment using Splunk SIEM to analyse logs.</b>

 To achieve this, we will design a simple lab, build and then perform internal pentesting against the domain controller.

 <h2>Network Diagram</h2></b>